 Air Traffic Control (ATC)

-ATC is a service provided to promote safe, orderly and expeditious flow of air traffic.
-Safety is principally a matter of preventing collision between aircraft with other aircraft, obstructions and the ground; assisting aircraft in avoiding hazardous weather; assuring that aircraft do not operate in airspace where operations are prohibited; and assisting aircraft in distress.
-Orderly and expeditious flow assures the efficiency of aircraft operations along the routes selected by the operator.
+ATC is a service provided to promote the safe, orderly and expeditious flow of air traffic.
+Safety is basically to prevent collisions between aircraft or with obstacles/obstructions whether in the air or on the ground; assist aircraft in avoiding hazardous weather; ensure that aircraft do not operate in airspace where operations are prohibited; and assist aircraft in distress.
+An orderly and fast flow guarantees the efficiency of the aircraft operation along the route chosen by the operator.
 It is provided through the equitable allocation of system resources to individual flights.

-Air traffic controllers are stationed at the control tower in airports or the control centre located in Subang, Kuching and Kota Kinabalu.
+Air traffic controllers are stationed at the air traffic control tower in airports or the air traffic control centres located in KLIA, Kuching and Kota Kinabalu.

 directing the movement of aircraft in flight or at an airport;